 Liquitex Basic Acrylic paints come in various sets, saving you more money because you will not have to invest in colors you will not use.

-Amsterdam Standard Series Acrylic Paints are very affordable, non-toxic, and easy to clean with just soap and warm water, making them an excellent choice for young crafters.
+Amsterdam Standard Series Acrylic Paints are affordable, non-toxic, and easy to clean with just soap and warm water, making them an excellent choice for young crafters.
 The paint has a thick consistency making them feel like oils.

 Blick Studio Acrylic Paints are well known for dependable quality, vibrant colors, and buttery oil paint-like textures at affordable prices.